CentreSecuriteIA/tricots/README.md

 - It works only with the OpenAI API (albeit all versions of it)
 - It requires the agent to be written in Python and that it is possible to add tricot to the runtime.
 - It requires that the agent can be imported and run as a function call, i.e. it would not work with agents that can only be run from the command line...
-    - ... in this case, TRICOT can still be used by editing the code of the agent to call the pathing function, anytime before running.
+    - ... in this case, TRICOT can still be used by editing the code of the agent to call the patching function, anytime before running.

 ## Future work